-We are requesting our stockholders to approve and adopt an amendment to Articles in order to authorize the issuance of [•] shares of preferred stock, with rights and preferences to be determined by the Company's Board from time to time.
+Our Board believes it is in the best interest of our Company to increase the number of authorized shares of our preferred stock to give us greater flexibility in considering and planning for imminent and future potential business needs, capital raising purposes or other general corporate transactions.
+Increasing the authorized number of shares of our preferred stock will give us greater flexibility and will allow us to issue such shares in most cases without the expense of delay of seeking stockholder approval.
 The Board believes that the adoption the Blank Check Preferred Amendment will provide maximum financial and strategic flexibility with respect to future financing transactions.
 The Board believes that having Blank Check Preferred stock will be attractive for investors and could be used as a means of raising capital, where the terms of those securities being negotiated and tailored to meet the needs of both investors and the Company.
-If the Blank Check Preferred Amendment is approved, the Board could issue up to a total of [•] shares of preferred stock in one or more series.
+If the Blank Check Preferred Amendment is approved, the Board could issue up to a total of 3,000,000 shares of preferred stock in one or more series.
 The Board would be able to establish the number of shares to be included in each such series and issue the additional shares of authorized preferred stock with such designations, preferences and relative, participating, optional, conversion or other special rights (if any) of such series and the qualifications, limitations or restrictions (if any) thereof, as the Board may in the future establish by resolution(s).
 No vote of the holders of our common stock or preferred stock would be required for the creation or issuance of a series of preferred stock, unless otherwise expressly required by the Articles, the preferred stock designation creating any series of preferred Stock, or to the extent required by the Nevada Revised Statutes or Nasdaq ("Required Approval").
-The Board could authorize the issuance of preferred stock with voting or conversion rights that could dilute the voting power or rights of the holders of common stock.
-In addition, the issuance of preferred stock could, among other things, have the effect of delaying, deferring or preventing a change in control of the Company and might harm the market price of our common stock.
+The Board could authorize the issuance of preferred stock with voting or conversion rights that could dilute the voting power or rights of the market price of our commo